 Types of Toxic Mold That Can Hurt You

-There are several types of mold, and some are more harmful than others.
-Learn about the types of mold that are hazardous to your health and start preventing exposure to them today.
+There are many types of mold, and some are more harmful than others.
+By knowing which mold species are hazardous to your health, you can start reducing your exposure to them.

-Everyday, our team speaks with homeowners and business owners who are confused about mold and how it can harm them.
+Every day, our team speaks with home and business owners who are confused about mold and how it can harm them.
 So we’ve decided to dedicate an entire page on our website to clearing up this confusion.

 - Allergenic molds affect people who have certain allergies or asthma.
 When people who are allergic to mold are exposed to it, they have a hypersensitive reaction, during which an excessive number of mast cells are activated, resulting in an extreme inflammatory response in the respiratory system.
 About 20%-30% of the population is susceptible to mold and/or other allergens, which can lead to reactions like allergic rhinitis.
 Most people without allergies are unaffected by allergenic molds in small amounts.